Li-Haoqing/ILNet/README.md

 Code and checkpoints are available at master-branch.

-All checkpoints are implemented and obtained on an NVIDIA Jetson AGX Xavier.
+All the checkpoints are implemented and obtained on an NVIDIA Jetson AGX Xavier.
 Ubuntu only!!!